 Many of the regular activities of bank customers – both retail and corporate – are still dependent on physical documents, physical branches and operating hours.
 While individuals are trying to squeeze bank visits into their schedules, often until it is too late to pay a bill or apply for a loan, small businesses are wasting days waiting for credit approvals that could help them grow or in some cases just survive.

 For better or for worse, online shopping and responsive websites have transformed customer behavior and their expectations for banking services – why can’t things go faster and – digital?
 IDC Financial Insights urges banks to take customer onboarding seriously because this is often the first chance for them to establish a good relationship with customers from the start.
-This is not just an opportunity to deliver good customer experience but also gain insights for future opportunities and services.
+This is not just an opportunity to deliver good customer experience in banking, but also gain insights for future opportunities and services.

 The world over, some banks appeared to have gotten wind of this, embraced innovations to go mobile and contribute to their economies.
 Bank of America (BofA) is leading the pack.
 In its Q1, 2017 report, the bank states that 210,000 new accounts were opened via mobile devices while 28 million checks were deposited in the same manner.
-DBS bank also recently enabled on-the-go loan submission form with its mobile app and we can only assume how many credit approvals they triggered across 18 markets of the Asia-Pacific region.
+DBS bank also recently enabled on-the-go loan submission form with its mobile app, and we can only assume how many credit approvals they triggered across 18 markets of the Asia-Pacific region.

 What we know for sure is that DBS Quick Credit app does a lot for users in their credit application journey and is a good example of how the “customer first” mantra becomes a real value in customer experience.
 The app automatically extracts relevant data from snapshots of identification and salary documents and inputs them in the application form.
 Applicants are only required to tap for instant submission and receipt of their loan status: if documents are valid and their bank records are in order, then the approval comes within minutes.